-Southlake was built with an eye towards the future.
-Town Square, each neighborhood, parks, streets, water, even sewer are all part of a comprehensive plan for a sustainable City that adapts to change but keeps its character.
+Southlake was built with an eye toward the future.
+Town Square, each neighborhood, parks, streets, water, and even sewer are all part of a comprehensive plan for a sustainable City that adapts to change but keeps its character.
 Each year, the Council has implemented a series of master plans with the City’s budget, methodically funding desired projects while adhering to established financial guidelines to ensure a secure and stable financial situation.
-As a result, the City enjoys a AAA bond rating and has been able to lower the property tax rate to a historic low.
-Residents also benefit from a 20% homestead exemption (the highest level permitted by law), special purpose (voter-approved) sales taxes used for specific programs and services, and yes, even very low debt.
+As a result, the City enjoys a AAA bond rating and has taken been able to lower the tax rate to a historic low.
+Residents also benefit from a 20% homestead exemption (the highest level permitted by law) and, yes, even very low debt.
 All of this works together to provide high-value municipal services as part of our plan.

 H.B.
 3273, taking effect January 1, 2024, requires a city to post on its website a notice informing each property owner that the estimated amount of taxes to be imposed on the owner’s property may be found in the appraisal district’s property tax database.
 The 2023 Tax Rate Calculation Worksheet is also available for public review.
 Links to the Tarrant County Appraisal District and the Denton County Appraisal District are below.

 You can also visit Texas.gov/PropertyTaxes to find a link to your local property tax database on which you can easily access information regarding your property taxes, including information regarding the amount of taxes that each entity that taxes your property will impose if the entity adopts its proposed tax rate.
 Your local property tax database will be updated regularly during August and September as local elected officials propose and adopt the property tax rates that will determine how much you pay in property taxes.